Powersort

-and is also used in PyPy and AssemblyScript.
+and is also used in NumPy, PyPy, AssemblyScript, and Apple's WebKit.

 Powersort belongs to the family of merge sort algorithms.
 More specifically, Powersort builds on Timsort; it is a drop-in replacement for Timsort's suboptimal heuristic merge policy.
-Unlike the latter, it is derived from first principles (see connection to nearly optimal binary search trees) and offers strong performance guarantees.
+Unlike Timsort, Powersort is derived from first principles (see connection to nearly optimal binary search trees) and offers strong performance guarantees.

-Like Timsort, Powersort is a stable sort and comparison-based.
+Like Timsort, Powersort is stable and comparison-based.
 This property is essential for many applications.
 Powersort was proposed by J. Ian Munro and Sebastian Wild.

 Overview

 A merge policy is an order to do binary merges (one pair of adjacent runs in each step) that eventually produces a big sorted list.
 It can always be represented by a binary tree.
 The merge cost of an execution is the sum of all produced runs.

 Powersort is a stable mergesort variant that adapts to existing runs in the input data, i.e., ranges in the input that are already in order.
 It maintains a stack of runs yet to be merged and alternates between finding the next run and merging adjacent runs near the top of the run stack.

 This non-recursive mode of operation is particularly cache-friendly.

 Powersort in action.
 The “power” of a run boundary corresponds to how deep the blue line can sink down, connecting the midpoints of the two runs, before it “hits” a node of the imaginary, green perfectly balanced binary search tree.
 Illustration from PyCon US 2023 talk by Sebastian Wild.

 Like Timsort, it enforces a minimal run length by “filling up” short runs using insertion sort up to a chosen minimal run length.

 Each merge step combines two adjacent runs into a single one using a “galloping strategy”: exponential search is used to find the prefix of one run that precedes the minimum in the other run.
 This can save comparisons compared to a traditional linear merge.

 Powersort improves Timsort in terms of the merge policy, i.e., the rule(s) that decides which runs on the run stack are merged before proceeding.

 Timsort's original policy used a suboptimal heuristic based solely on the lengths of runs; Powersort replaces this with a rule simulating Mehlhorn's algorithm for computing nearly optimal binary search trees with low overhead, thereby achieving optimal adaptivity up to an additive linear term.

 The pseudocode below shows a simplified Powersort implementation.